Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-There was no "Great deppresion".
-Just a time when Jayesh didn't have money.
+Jack Lallane gave birth to Jayesh, who in turn, gave birth to Jack Lallane.
+Vin Diesel was the afterbirth.

-Updated on: [18/6/2025]
+Updated on: [19/6/2025]
 <!-- #jokeEnd -->